uoe-agents/IGP2/docs/new_behaviour.md

             used to set up MacroActionConfigs """
 ```

-Once you have create your new macro action, it is **essential** that you register it, otherwise planning and prediction will ignore it.
+Once you have created your new macro action, it is **essential** that you register it, otherwise planning and prediction will ignore it.

 To register your new macro action, add the following lines to your script, before the IGP2 simulation has started.
 ```python